-Average cost of Utility charges in Canada
+5.The average cost of Utility charges in Canada

 A person pays around 90-95C$ per month as utility charges while living in Canada.
 Major utility charges maybe electricity, water, heating, gas, etc.

-Average cost of Foods and Groceries in Canada
+6.The average cost of Foods and Groceries in Canada

 It is considered that the cost of food and groceries in Canada isn’t too expensive.
 Sometimes it might be cheaper to dine in a hotel in remote or small cities in Canada.
 Anyway, these prices are slightly higher because of the imported goods.
 Some of the cities like Toronto, Vancouver or Montreal cost you to some extent if you are having your meals out.